bwarren2/objective_impeachment/PITCHME.md

 ##### "Just concerned about corruption"

-"Corruption" is never mentioned on the July 25 call, or an earlier call with Trump and Zelensky.

 > "And I’m going to give them reasons why they shouldn’t stop it because that information will be very, very helpful to my client, and may turn out to be helpful to my government." - Rudy Giuliani

+---

+##### "Just concerned about corruption"

+The two possible investigations that are _most valuable_ to Trump are ones saying Ukraine, not Russia, intervened in 2016 and that his primary political opponent was corrupt.

+Neither of these addresses systematic Ukrainian corruption.

+"Corruption" is not mentioned at all on the July 25 call, or an earlier call with Trump and Zelensky.

+---

+##### Republican Counterarguments

+~~1.
+Biden pressuring for Shokin's removal was corrupt~~ ~~2.
+No harm, no foul: aid was released~~
+~~3.
+No harm, no foul: Ukraine did not know aid was blocked~~ ~~4.
+"Just concerned about corruption"~~

+5. "Crowdstrike" concern was legitimate